davidmroth/SqliteSession/README.md

 # SqliteSession
-SQLite DB backend for CherryPy sessions
+An SQLite DB backend for CherryPy sessions

 **To use:**